St. Augustine Church (New Orleans): History

 When free people of color organized in the 1830s and received permission from Bishop Antoine Blanc to build a church, the Ursuline Sisters donated the property, on the condition that the church be named St. Augustine, after one of their patron saints, Augustine of Hippo.
 The church was dedicated on October 9, 1842.
 At a time when there were pew fees, free people of color paid for extra pews so that enslaved blacks could also attend.

 A few months before the October 9, 1842 dedication of St. Augustine Church, the people of color began to purchase pews for their families to sit.
 Upon hearing of this, white people in the area started a campaign to buy more pews than the colored folks.
 Thus, The War of the Pews began and was ultimately won by the free people of color who bought three pews to every one purchased by the whites.
 In an unprecedented social, political and religious move, the colored members also bought all the pews of both side aisles.
 They gave those pews to the slaves as their exclusive place of worship, a first in the history of slavery in the United States.
 This mix of the pews resulted in the most integrated congregation in the entire country: one large row of free people of color, one large row of whites with a smattering of ethnics, and two outer aisles of slaves.

 The Tremé has traditionally been an African-American neighborhood, although it has included a multicultural community.
 Along with the neighboring parish of St. Peter Claver, the parish is known in New Orleans for its association with the black Catholic community.
-The church hosts an annual Jazz Mass, held in conjunction with the Satchmo Festival, which honors Louis Armstrong's birthday; they also have a weekly Gospel Jazz Mass on Sundays.
+The church hosts an annual Jazz Mass in conjunction with the Satchmo Festival, which honors Louis Armstrong's birthday; they also have a weekly Gospel Jazz Mass on Sundays.
 Both tend to attract tourists from around the world.